jwattmorse/Thread_Library/README.md

 An older version of thread.c to allow for backtracking.

 ### disk.c
 Disk scheduler that supports subsequently reads from disk.
-Scheduler picks read request that is clos est to the current disk position.
+Scheduler picks read request that is closest to the current disk position.
 Note that the scheduler does not actually perform reads and/or writes.

 ### interrupt.h
 Defines the hardware interupts used by libinterrupt.a which allow for atomic actions.